 A dislike of chopping onions may be the primary reason that you are even considering getting one of these products in the first place.
 Even if you don't mind shedding a few tears during food preparation, any good food processor should handle chopping things with ease.
 The Cuisinart Elite earned an average score for its performance at chopping onions, carrots, almonds, and for the level of control offered by the "Pulse" button.
 The majority of two quartered onions were finely chopped with six pulses, except for the three very large chunks that remained un-chopped.

 The Elite did worse at chopping carrots, actually tying for the lowest score of the group.
-This model struggled to chop all of the carrots, either leaving a bunch of large chunks and some correctly chopped carrots or over-processing a large portion of the batch to eliminate the residual larger pieces.
+It struggled to chop them all, leaving a bunch of large chunks and correctly chopped carrots or over-processing a large portion of the batch to eliminate the residual larger pieces.
 It did substantially better at chopping almonds, producing a third-tier quality product.
-The almonds were chopped, but it took a little longer than other models and the Elite produced a lot more pulverized almond dust than we would have liked.
+The almonds were chopped, but it took a little longer than other models, and the Elite produced a lot more pulverized almond dust than we would have liked.
 However, this model offered some of the most precise control, with the blade stopping immediately upon the release of the "Pulse" button.

 The Elite did equivalently well at mixing.
 We evaluated and ranked the pie crust dough, mayonnaise, and pizza dough produced by each appliance.
-It did an acceptable job at mixing pizza dough, though it did require some intervention with a spatula to knock the ball down to keep mixing.
-The ball of dough kept dragging on the lid and staying too wet, rather than adequately mixing before we intervened.
+It did an acceptable job at mixing pizza dough, though it required some intervention with a spatula to knock the ball down to keep mixing.
+The ball of dough kept dragging on the lid and staying too wet rather than adequately mixing, requiring some intervention.
 It did a little better with pie crust dough, though there was some side sticking while mixing.
-The dough did have some dry spots in it when rolled out, evidence of insufficient mixing.
+The dough had some dry spots in it when rolled out, evidence of insufficient mixing.
 We could not successfully make mayonnaise in this model, but it would mix the lemon and egg in our one cup recipe.

 The Elite scored also scored average in the pureeing metric.
 We compared the hummus, nut butter, tomato sauce, and applesauce created in each machine, using a panel of tasters to determine the scores.
-The hummus made by this machine was very smooth and was rated as the third-best overall by our panel, tying with the Cuisinart Elemental.
-It did about average at grinding nut butter, though it did take some babysitting in the beginning, producing a satisfactory finished product in around 16 minutes.
+The hummus made by this machine was very smooth and was rated high by our panel.
+It did average at grinding nut butter, though it initially took some babysitting, producing a satisfactory finished product in around 16 minutes.

 The maximum fill line was at close to 10 cups of water in the bowl, which may have been a little ambitious.

-This model did about average at shredding potatoes, with around 80% of the shredded potato being high quality, and the rest being small and stringy.
+This model did average at shredding potatoes, with around 80% of the shredded potato being high quality and the rest being small and stringy.
 The Elite even further improved when it came to shredding carrots, with the actual shreds being very nice, with only a small part being a mutilated mush.

 It also neglected to shred a handful of pieces, dropping its score slightly.

 This is the single metric where the Elite truly shined.
 We tested each machine by slicing tomatoes, zucchini, and potatoes, and the Elite did a great job at shredding all three.
 We also really liked how the disc on this model was easily adjustable for slicing thickness, with millimeter increments marked out.
 The sliced potatoes were about as perfect as we could hope for, with only a minuscule bit of taper on some slices.
 The sliced tomatoes were also fantastic, and the chute was large enough to fit even the largest tomato we tested with, even though it was a bit tight.

 The zucchini slices were also impeccable, though the large chute made skinnier objects prone to fall over.
 Regardless, the slices were very consistent and had almost zero taper.